 If a person also has a communication disorder, difficulties with processing and using health information can only increase.

-U.S. Office of Disease Prevention and Health Promotion as a message "in which people can find what they need, understand what they find, and act appropriately on that understanding."
+It may be helpful to think in terms of plain language, which is defined by the U.S. Office of Disease Prevention and Health Promotion as a message "in which people can find what they need, understand what they find, and act appropriately on that understanding."
 Again, the concept of plain language is not restricted solely to the written word but to all forms of communication.